faresismail96/blog/content/posts/BackPressure and DynamicAllocation.md

         Similar to max rate per partition but this sets the min...

+ - `spark.streaming.backpressure.initialRate`:

+        The initial rate to start with. this only works on spark versions 2.4 and above.
+        Otherwise, spark streaming will use the
+        kafka max rate per partition as the initial rate.

 <h2> Spark Streaming Dynamic Allocation </h2>

-Reminder, the below settings are for spark streaming DA and not Spark Dynamic Allocation.

  - `spark.streaming.dynamicAllocation.enabled`: